Getting an Interview

 I was originally hired as a temporary associate, through a nationally known staffing service, and made permanent when I accumulated enough hours.
 The interview "process" was essentially based on my work performance, as in "let's see what you can do."

 I got three raises in my first twelve months on the job.
 It was more than I expected, so there was no negotiation.

-I applied online and the process took 1+ week – interviewed at Peachtree Settlement Funding.
+I applied online.
+The process took 1+ week – interviewed at Peachtree Settlement Funding (Radnor, PA).

-I applied through other source and the process took 5 days – interviewed at Peachtree Settlement Funding in November 2011.
+I applied through other source.
+The process took 5 days – interviewed at Peachtree Settlement Funding (Norcross, GA) in November 2009.

 The interview process was very easy and laid back.
 I attended a job fair and met with the Director of HR who was up from their Florida office.
 He called within a couple days of the job fair and asked me to come in for a 1-on-1 interview.
 Basic questions, nothing unusual.
 The competition at the job fair wasn't stiff.
 I was offered 3 days later.

 There was no negotiation phase.
 They don't take kindly to someone trying to negotiate.
 It was made very clear that their first offer was also the final offer, take it or leave it.

 Is this helpful?
 The community relies on everyone sharing – Add Anonymous Interview Review